CUBRID/cubrid-manual/en/sql/oodb.rst

 The **INHERIT** clause of the **ALTER CLASS** statement is optional, but must be used when a conflict occurs due to class changes.
 You can specify more than one resolution after the **INHERIT** clause.

-*superclass_name* specifies the name of the super class that has the new attribute or method to inherit when a conflict occurs. *attr_mthd_name* specifies the name of the attribute or method to inherit.
+*superclass_name* specifies the name of the super class that has the new attribute(column) or method to inherit when a conflict occurs. *column_name* or *method_name* specifies the name of the attribute or method to inherit.
 You can use the **AS** clause when you need to change the name of the attribute or method to inherit.

 The following example shows how to create the *soccer_stadium* class by inheriting the *event* and *stadium* classes in the *olympic* database of *demodb*.
 Because both *event* and *stadium* classes have the name and code attributes, you must specify the attributes to inherit using the **INHERIT** clause.